 note The type and extent of social assistance and rehabilitation depends on the severity of the child’s disability and on the level of income of the family.
 It may be different in each municipality.

-note In some cases, you will be required to pay a share of the costs for these technical aids.
+[note] In some cases, you will be required to pay a share of the costs for technical aids.
 You may be required to wait for the allocation of technical aids, but this period should be reasonable.

 Some municipalities, as well as non-governmental organizations can offer additional services or benefits.
 Additionally, the Labour Code provides for several additional rights guaranteed to the parents of a child with a disability, such as additional days of paid vacation.

-You can learn more about the support available to a child with disabilities by contacting the social services in your municipality, by asking the doctor treating the child, or by contacting the non-governmental organizations working in the field.
+You can learn more about the support available to a child with disabilities by contacting the social services in your municipality, the Agency for the Protection of the Rights of Person with Disabilities, by asking the doctor treating the child, or by contacting the non-governmental organizations working in the field.